Papua New Guinea · Markham Valley · Morobe Province

 New Forest on Degraded Land

-The Markham Valley sits between two mountain ranges of exceptional biodiversity — the Owen Stanley Range to the west and the mountains of the Huon Peninsula to the northeast.
-Its valley floor, cleared of forest during the colonial era, has been maintained as degraded Kunai grassland through annual burning for decades.
+The Markham Valley lies between two mountain ranges of exceptional biodiversity, the Owen Stanley Range to the west and the Huon Peninsula ranges to the northeast.
+Its valley floor, one of PNG's most productive corridors, was cleared of its original forest during the colonial era and is now dominated by invasive Kunai grassland.
+Left alone, it won't recover.
+With monoculture operations starting to expand in the valley, restoring native forest here is an environmental priority.

 17